lyra/embedded-form-glue/examples/react/README.md

-# Payment form from scratch with react-cli
+# Payment form + React

-This page explains how-to create a dynamic payment form from scratch using React and react-cli and embedded-form-glue library.
+This page explains how to create a dynamic payment form from scratch using react, react-cli and the embedded-form-glue library.

 ## Requirements